pmean/build-website/text/99/df.md

 degrees of freedom (n-1) rather than n.
 Is this just a conspiracy among statisticians to make this stuff harder to understand.*

-> You\'ve been watching too many episodes of the X-files.
-We\'d make
+> You've been watching too many episodes of the X-files.
+We'd make
 > this simpler if we could.
 >
 > Degrees of freedom is a **measure of how much precision an estimate of